nickoala/telepot/README.md

 **What if Bot API adds new fields to objects in the future?
 Would that break the namedtuple() conversion?**

 Well, that would break telepot 1.2. **I fix that in 1.3**.
-Since 1.3, unexpected fields in data would cause a warning (that reminds you to upgrade the telepot module), but would not crash the program. **Users who are using 1.2 is recommended to upgrade to 1.3.**
+Since 1.3, unexpected fields in data would cause a warning (that reminds you to upgrade the telepot module), but would not crash the program. **Users who are using 1.2 is recommended to upgrade to 1.3 or newer.**

 `namedtuple()` is just a convenience function.
 The underlying dictionary is always there for your consumption.